You searched for:

 To stay away from something: Debra and Amanda were absenting

-themselves from the meeting because of the weather.
+themselves from the meeting because of the bad weather.

-With permission, Antonio, Danny, and Luis have absented themselves from attending the lecture at the university the next day.
+With permission, Antonio, Danny, and Luis have absented themselves from attending the lecture at the university the following day.

 The members of the club were absenting themselves from the golf course because of the rain.